 - Describe the basic principles of these analytical methods.

 - Identify errors in results from these analytical methods.

-When you want to learn more about ingredient functionality, other courses are interesting for you too!
+When you want to learn more about ingredient functionality, other online master's courses are interesting for you too!
 You can deepen your knowledge in a specific career field, without following a complete Master programme.
 You can register for any combination, but these are our suggestions:

 - Advanced Biochemical Analysis of Foods - Product Composition (strongly recommended)